centreon/centreon-plugins/docs/en/developer/guide.rst

 ---

 This library allows you to connect to databases.
-To use it, Add the following line at the beginning of your **plugin.pm** :
+To use it, add the following line at the beginning of your **plugin.pm**:

 .. code-block:: perl